njwallace315/accounts-saml-shibboleth/README.md

 - `generateUsers` - (Boolean) When true, users who authenticate but do not have an entry in the Meteor Users collection will have an entry created.
 - `authFields` - (Object) Contains a dbfield and fname that are used to customize the how the users colleciton is queried to find the authenticated user.
 - `authFields.dbfield` - Key value of the query that matches a path on a meteor users object.
-- `fname` - Key value that matches a path on the profile object constructed from the login response.
+- `authfields.fname` - Key value that matches a path on the profile object constructed from the login response.
 A more detailed explination can be found in the 'notes' section below.

 ## Usage example